Rosette-forming glioneuronal tumors (RGNTs) are rare, usually midline, tumors that involve the fourth ventricle and/or aqueduct of Sylvius.

 Although relatively well circumscribed on MRI and clinically indolent, they often invade surrounding tissues, involving the cerebellum, pons and even the pineal region.
 There are often cystic components and they tend to have heterogeneous contrast enhancement.
-They are considered WHO grade I lesions in the current (2016) WHO classification of CNS tumours.
+They are considered WHO grade I lesions in the current (2016) WHO classification of CNS tumors.

 The glial component demonstrates: